v8/v8.dev/src/docs/build.md

 ## Building V8

-1. Make sure that you are in the V8 source directory on the `master` branch.
+1. Make sure that you are in the V8 source directory on the `main` branch.

     ```bash
     cd /path/to/v8